kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 Kevin wasn't "done with the web" literally, but he was "done" with embracing the web developer community to the extent that he had.
 One reason for this was his frustration with why these developers hastily rejected certain JavaScript UI frameworks.

 Even though things like <a href="http://www.cappuccino-project.org/">Cappuccino</a> and <a href="https://www.emberjs.com/">Ember</a> solved problems, web devs shunned them because of their seemingly large, low-performant file sizes and steep learning curves.
-Little time, if any, was spent seeing if they solved problems: the knee-jerk reaction to reject them based on those things.
+Little time, if any, was spent seeing if they solved problems: the knee-jerk reaction was to reject them based on those things.

-Kevin used other examples of web developers focusing on small-ish problems and he felt this slowed web app progression.
+Kevin used other examples of web developers focusing on small-ish problems and he felt this was slowing web app progression.
 He felt that community was spending too much time worrying about the wrong stuff.

 He had enough of this "stagnation" as he phrased it so he, himself, moved on.
-From the web dev community, that is, and towards native app development.
+From the web dev community, that is, and more towards native app development.

 What bummed me out about this article was how I'm a part of this community that rashly rejects stuff.
-Also, he made some <a href="https://www.youtube.com/watch?v=19g4n0ZxiYM&feature=youtu.be&t=2836">comments about "people that don't know how to program"</a> and I wondered if it was part of that group as well.
+Also, he made some <a href="https://www.youtube.com/watch?v=19g4n0ZxiYM&feature=youtu.be&t=2836">comments about "people that don't know how to program"</a> and I wondered if I was part of that group as well.
 <h2>What Kevin's article was really about</h2>
-First, I don't know the context of Kevin Luecke's comments regarding developers that don't know how to program.
+First, I don't know the context of Kevin Luecke's comments regarding people that don't know how to program.
 So I'm not going to take them <em>out</em> of context and let them bum me out.

 I'm a self-taught, web developer: I learned web stuff at a time when those that knew even a <em>little</em> HTML were incredibly employable.
 I've continued to do web stuff for a long time since then, giving me experience that <em>keeps</em> me incredibly employable.

-Since I'm not a classically-trained computer science developer, I'll always have to deal any feelings of insignificance that come up around that.
+Since I'm not a classically-trained computer science developer, I'll always have to deal any feelings of insignificance that come up around this.
 OK...I'll live with that.

 Second, worrying about my feelings kept me from realizing the main point of that article.
-That <strong>when web developers evaluate certain tooling, they too often reject it for the wrong reasons</strong>.
+That <strong>web developers focus on the wrong things when rejecting certain JS tooling, and this is holding them back</strong>.

 <h2>The complaints about performance</h2>
 To be fair, I can't really say that JS complaints about performance are "wrong".
 Making application code as light as possible is important as our dependency on mobile rises...less JavaScript makes them faster.